 1. Final Project: The final project is designed to allow students to unpack each aspect of their remote internship experience and reflect on them individually.
-Complete the project by fulfilling 3 of the 6 tasks, which relate to each of the six steps of teleworking that you used to prepare for your internship.
+Complete the project by fulfilling 4 of the 6 tasks below, which relate to each of the six steps of teleworking that you used to prepare for your internship.

-Tasks 4 and 6 are required, therefore students can choose ONE of the other tasks to complete.
+Tasks 4 and 6 are required, therefore students can choose any TWO of the other tasks to complete for a total of FOUR tasks.
 Each task should be submitted separately on Moodle.